 Thanks so much for reading and watching today’s content.
 We have gone in a bit of a different direction but I think it’s something that fits the bill for an incredible never built aircraft.
 This video topic was actually suggested by one our subscribers in the patreons in our special chat, so if you are interested in choosing what comes next on the channel, then I suggest you head on over here.

-If you enjoyed today’s video, then consider subscribing to our YouTube channel.
+If you enjoyed today’s content, then consider subscribing to our YouTube channel.
 It’s free and you can cancel at any time!